womega/covid19-malicious-domain-names-classification/README.md

 ---
 ## Description

-This repository includes the dataset and feature descriptions used in the article above.
+This repository includes the dataset feature descriptions and code used in the article above.

 The repository is organized as follows: